 How Gears are Used

-That ratio will also allow calculating how the change in speed affects the change in available force.
+That ratio will also allow for calculating how the change in speed affects the change in available force.
 If the ratio is 10:1, meaning that an input speed of 10 gives an output speed of 1 (ten times as many teeth on the input gear as on the output gear), the force provided will be 10 times the input force.

 It All Starts with the Design